 Reimagining the Future After a Crisis: Falling Short, Winning Big, Challenging Norms, and Enacting Change

-In this post for our special series on social work research during and after COVID, the Center on Poverty and Social Policy (CPSP) shares lessons learned and some new directions and priorities for its current and post-COVID research agenda.
+In this post for our special series on social work in times of crisis, the Center on Poverty and Social Policy (CPSP) shares lessons learned and some new directions and priorities for its current and post-COVID research agenda.
 CPSP produces cutting-edge research to advance our understanding of poverty and the role of social policy in reducing poverty and promoting opportunity, economic security, and individual and family wellbeing in New York City and the United States.
 SEE ALSO: CPSP Co-Director Chris Wimer’s essay: “Enact Fundamental Changes to Address Poverty.”

 A pandemic with unprecedented loss of life… An economic and health crisis that shut down a nation…Widening racial inequities and social unrest…A contentious presidential election and the violent aftermath.

 When reflecting on the multiple crises of the last year, it is not surprising that many will call 2020 a lost year.
 However, periods of turmoil often end with paradigm shifts such as a reframing of healthcare as a public good and low-wage workers as frontline and essential workers.
 We discovered our schools and social programs serve wider functions in society than previously thought.

 At the Center on Poverty and Social Policy, we asked: Did our social support programs work in crisis?
 What policies kept poverty rates from spiking?
 What is the price of inaction during a pandemic?

 As unemployment systems crashed, pantry food lines grew longer, and people failed to meet rent and cover other basic needs, it was obvious that our social programs were not set up to handle a crisis of this magnitude.
 The pandemic created the opportunity for us, as poverty measurement experts who evaluate social policy, to make the case that policy is a powerful tool to combat poverty in a crisis.